Crunkle/cCommand/README.md

 cCommand
 ========

+**Deprecated:** Use cBullshit for all your command needs.

-Another approach to a dynamic command API for Bukkit
+Another approach to a dynamic command API for Bukkit.